 * ECB announces fresh stimulus measures

-* Euro STOXX 600 hits highest level since July 25
+* Euro STOXX 600 closes at highest July 29

 * MSCI’s world equity index touches highest since July 31

-* Trade headlines whipsaw markets (Updates with open of U.S. markets, changes dateline; previous LONDON)
+* Trade headlines whipsaw markets (Updates with close of European markets)

-NEW YORK, Sept 12 (Reuters) - A gauge of global stock markets touched its highest since late July on Thursday after fresh hints of progress in the U.S.-China trade dispute, sending bond yields off lows hit earlier in the wake of the European Central Bank’s new stimulus measures.
+NEW YORK, Sept 12 (Reuters) - A gauge of global stock markets reached a six-week high in choppy trading on Thursday after new hints of progress in the U.S.-China trade dispute, sending bond yields off lows hit earlier in the wake of the European Central Bank’s new stimulus measures.

-Stocks in Europe were whipsawed by the trade reports as well after climbing on the earlier ECB policy statement, with the broad STOXX 600 index rising as much as 0.75%.
+Stocks in Europe were whipsawed by the trade reports as well after climbing on the earlier ECB policy statement, with the broad STOXX 600 index rising as much as 0.75% before closing with a modest advance as banks pared gains.

 The European Central Bank promised an indefinite supply of fresh asset purchases and cut interest rates deeper into negative territory in an effort to buttress the euro zone economy.